bweatherson/demons/latest-export.md

 \end{tikzpicture}
 ```

 This representation should look familiar from game theory textbooks.
 It's just a standard extensive form representation of a game where each player makes one move.
 Since we'll be using trees like this a bit, I want to explain the notation.
-It's mostly standard within game theory, but since not all philosophers are game theorists, it's worth going a bit carefully.

 The game starts at the hollow node, which in this case is at the top of the tree.
 At each node, we move along a path from wherever we are to a subsequent node.
 So each node gets labeled with who is making the choice, and the edges get labeled with the choices they can make.
 This game starts with the Demon predicting either that Chooser takes 1 box - this is the edge labeled P1 - or that Chooser takes 2 boxes.
 Either way we get to a node where Chooser moves, either by taking 1 box or 2.
 It's a solid node, which means (in the notation of this book) that it's not where the game starts, and it's not where the game ends.
 Then whatever happens, we get to a terminal node, here denoted with a square.
 At each terminal node we list the payouts.